Kobe Municipal Subway 6000 series

-The Kobe Municipal Subway 6000 series (神戸市交通局6000形, Kōbe Shi Kōtsū-kyōku 6000-gata) is an electric multiple unit (EMU) train type operated by the Kobe Municipal Subway on the Seishin-Yamate Line since February 16, 2019.
+The Kobe Municipal Subway 6000 series (神戸市交通局6000形, Kōbe Shi Kōtsū-kyōku 6000-gata) is an electric multiple unit (EMU) train type operated by the Kobe Municipal Subway on the Seishin-Yamate Line and Hokushin Line (the two lines operate a through service) since February 16, 2019.

 Design and manufacturing

-The trains are manufactured by Kawasaki.
-The 6000 series will replace the entire fleet of 28 trains on the Seishin-Yamate Line (18 trains comprising the 1000 series, 4 trains comprising the 2000 series, and 6 trains comprising the 3000 series) by 2022, providing a single common fleet of trains for the Seishin-Yamate Line and allowing for the installation of automatic platform gates at every station.
+The trains were manufactured by Kawasaki.
+They were initially designed by Ken Okuyama Design in 2016.

+28 six-car trainsets were ordered to replace the entire fleet of 28 1000/2000/3000 series trains on the Seishin-Yamate Line by 2022, providing a single common fleet of trains for the line allowing for the installation of automatic platform gates at every station.

-The trains were initially designed by Ken Okuyama Design in 2016.
+Following the transfer of the Hokushin Line to Kobe Municipality on June 1, 2020, one extra trainset was ordered to allow for replacement of the remaining Hokushin Kyuko Railway 7000 series[ja] trains, bringing the number of 6000 series trainsets to 29 which would allow all services on both the Seishin-Yamate and Hokushin Lines to be provided by the new 6000 series trains.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout, with priority seats being provided at the ends of each car.
 LED lighting is used in the interiors, and pairs of LCD passenger information screens are provided above the doorways.
 Although there are gangway connections between each car, they are blocked by openable glass doors.